rabdumalikov/eswitch_v5/doc/index.md

 \subsection tutorial-compilers Supported Compilers

 --------------------------------------------------------------------------------
 Should work on all major compilers which support C++20.
-I personally tested on following:
+I personally tested on the following:

 - **clang++-11** (or later)
 - **g++-10.2** (or later)
 - **Visual Studio 2019** - isn't supported for now, just because [familiar template syntax for generic lambdas](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0428r2.pdf) from C++20 wasn't implemented by _Microsoft_ compiler.
+I reported about this [issue](https://developercommunity.visualstudio.com/t/keyword-requires-within-if-statement-doesnt-work/1287202), right now it is under investigation.

-### Conventions used in this document
+### Conventions used in this Document

 --------------------------------------------
 In all code examples, I omit the namespace prefixes for names in the `eswitch_v5` and `std` namespaces.